nihed/magnetism/dumbhippo/trunk/client/windows/dependencies/README.txt

-This directory consists of binary builds for windows of some of the open-source dependencies of DumboHippo.
+This directory consists of binary builds for windows of some of the open-source dependencies of the Mugshot client.
 The reasons for checking in the binary builds are:

  - To use standard builds, rather than creating a custom